 A preliminary assessment of new listings and delistings points to multiple potential reasons for the number of changes.
 A main reason for the increases in listings and delistings this cycle is the net increase in the amount of data available for assessment this cycle.
 The prior cycle (2014/16) data cutoff was August 2010, and included new data over a roughly three-year period from the prior Integrated Report.
 The 2020-2022 cycle included data from August 2010 to June 2019, which represents a roughly nine-year period.
 New listings can be attributed to multiple factors.
 This cycle included additional sampling efforts across the region, including waterbodies that had not been sampled previously and new pollutants (e.g., pyrethroid pesticides) not previously assessed.
-In addition, a number of evaluation thresholds were updated for various pollutants.
+In addition, a number of evaluation thresholds were revised for various pollutants.
 Delistings for numerous waterbody-pollutant combinations occurred for various reasons.
 These include the implementation of permits, stream restoration efforts, site cleanups, banning of chemicals, and the adoption of new thresholds.

 San Diego Scheduling of TMDLs and Efforts to Address Impaired Waters

 Efforts to address impaired waterbodies identified on the 303(d) list can include revising standards, developing and implementing TMDLs, individual permits, or other programs of implementation, which are sometimes known as TMDL alternative projects.
 For waterbodies that are currently listed or recommended for listing under Category 5 as impaired, the San Diego Regional Water Board will continue to use the process outlined in Resolution 2005-0050, the Water Quality Control Policy for Addressing Impaired Waters: Regulatory Structure and Options (“Impaired Waters Policy”) for selecting waterbodies for TMDLs.
-Thus, not all waterbodies are expected to require TMDLs, as the San Diego Water Board will evaluate the appropriateness of the use of a TMDL on a case-by-case basis.
+Thus, not all waterbodies are expected to require TMDLs, as the San Diego Regional Water Board will evaluate the appropriateness of the use of a TMDL on a case-by-case basis.

-In accordance with the Impaired Waters Policy, the San Diego Water Board identified the following scenarios and projects (Table 6-7) to best address the Region’s impaired waters.
+In accordance with the Impaired Waters Policy, the San Diego Regional Water Board identified the following scenarios and projects (Table 6-7) to best address the Region’s impaired waters.

 Table 6-7: San Diego Region Projects to Address the Various Scenarios for Impaired Water Restoration under Resolution No. 2005-0050